-- establish and manage a School with a broad and balanced curriculum - provide for Initial Teacher Education and further advanced training for qualified teachers, including but not limited to Masters level programmes.
+- Advance education for public benefit - Establish and manage a School with a broad and balanced curriculum - Provide for Initial Teacher Education and further advanced training for qualified teachers, including but not limited to Masters level programmes.

 b.
-Objectives, strategies and activities
+Objectives, strategies, activities and public benefit

-The key priorities for the year are contained in the Academy Trust's Development Plan which is available from the Principal.
+The key priorities for the year are contained in the Academy Trust's School Improvement Plan, which is available from the Principal.

-The key activities for the Academy Trust for the year ended 31 August 2022 were focussed as follows:
+The key activities for the Academy Trust for the year ended 31 August 2023 were focussed as follows: